 Kelly R. Samuels

 lives in the upper Midwest.
 Her poetry has been nominated for Best of the Net, and has appeared or is forthcoming in various journals including The Carolina Quarterly, Rappahannock Review, Sweet Tree Review, Salt Hill, and RHINO.
-She has a chapbook forthcoming in January from Unsolicited Press.
+She has a chapbook forthcoming from Unsolicited Press.

 lives in San Luis Obispo, California with his artist-poet wife and two plump cats.
 His stories have been accepted by numerous journals and anthologies.
 Two of his stories were nominated for Pushcart Prizes and one for inclusion in the Best of the Net Anthology.

 is the author of several poetry chapbooks, including Mapping the Asphalt Meadows (Slipstream Publications) and This Candescent World (Runaway Spoon Press).
 His poems have appeared recently in Bryant Literary Review, Atlanta Review, Phantom Drift, Lullwater Review, Monterey Poetry Review, Blue Unicorn, Common Ground Review, and Tipton Poetry Journal.
 Originally from Massachusetts, he now lives in Myrtle Beach, SC.

 lives in rural Vermont with his fourteen year old dog Kaya.
 Between hiking and swimming, he is working on completing a bachelor’s degree this summer.
 Poetry is one of his many creative outlets, one that he would like to spend more time with.